 Types of Tractor-Trailer and Trucking Accidents in GA

-When commercial drivers make mistakes, fail to obey traffic laws, or drive while under the influence, we suffer the consequences.
+When commercial drivers make mistakes, fail to obey traffic laws or drive while under the influence, we suffer the consequences.
 Truck accidents are responsible for 4,000 deaths each year, making commercial vehicles one of the biggest dangers on America’s roadways.
 You are far more likely to be harmed in a truck accident vs a car accident.
-If you are injured in a truck accident, our injury lawyers are here to help.
+If you are injured in a truck accident, our tractor-trailer accident lawyers are here to help.